shubhambhoyar077/to-do-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) and Microverse.
+I would like to thank Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>